vernor1/Bosch-Challenge/README.md

 _**Path Planner**_

 Implements the core functionality of Path Planner.
 It uses the Vehicle class, embeds Coordinate Converter and Trajectory Generator, and also aggregates Planner State.
-The only public method provided by this class is `Update`, which receives simulator data from the WebSoket server:
+The only public method provided by this class is `Update`, which receives simulator data from the WebSocket server:
 * Current s,d-coordinates, lane width, number of lanes on the road, and speed limit.
 * Previous path x,y.
 * Sensor fusion data.